Roly67/easy-weightloss-tips/_posts/2018-09-11-basal-metabolic-rate.md

 description: Determine your basal metabolic rate, or resting metabolic rate, and discover how many calories you burn while resting.
 Our BMR Calculator makes it easy!
 keywords: basal metabolic rate,BMR calculator,resting metabolic rate
 image: /assets/images/motivation1.jpg.jpg
+header:
+   teaser: /assets/images/motivation1.jpg.jpg
 permalink: /basal-metabolic-rate.html
-index-snippet: Your basal metabolic rate is an indicator of how many calories your body burns at rest, and accounts for 60-75% of your overall metabolism!
+excerpt: Your basal metabolic rate is an indicator of how many calories your body burns at rest, and accounts for 60-75% of your overall metabolism!

 images:
   - url: /assets/images/motivation1.jpg.jpg